 Use someone else’s words to illustrate a point or conjure a powerful image for your audience.
 As Neil Gaiman said in The Sandman, “Give me a good ending anytime.
 You know where you are with an ending.”

-How to do it: Learn from Ken Robinson’s use of a quote to finish his speech on creativity in schools (18:00).
+How to do it: Learn from Ken Robinson’s use of a quote to end a speech on creativity in schools (18:00).

 Is your speech part of a wider event, such as a conference or Town Hall event?
 Link your closing lines to the umbrella theme of the event.
 This will help put your words in context and clarify why your speech is relevant right now.

-How to do it: Listen to Jill Bolte Taylor conclude her personal story by tying it back to the TED talk’s strapline.
+How to do it: Listen to Jill Bolte Taylor end a speech by tying it back to the TED talk’s strapline.
 (17:53)